btspoony/turbine/docs/getting-started/quick-start.md

 ```
 {% endcode %}

-Now you have completed the installation of the Turbine Engine core library.&#x20;
+Now you have completed the installation of the Turbine Framework core library.&#x20;

 Let's start building an FOC game!